The Story Behind Our App

 To make this happen, I needed to find a partner who is adept at programming and who is interested in birds.
 My first choice was Harold Mills, a good friend and an experienced programmer who helped develop sound analysis software for the Cornell Laboratory of Ornithology.
 He found the idea compelling and suggested we make it an open-source, non-profit project.
 I concurred and we soon agreed to work together to bring Hear Birds Again into being.

-It took Harold and I nearly two years to pull things together, but here we are in December of 2021, formally launching the project and hoping to publish the first “barebones” version of our Hear Birds Again app in just a few months time.
-I am so excited.
+It took Harold and I nearly two years to pull things together, but here we are in December of 2022 and we are finally publishing the first version of Hear Birds Again … a cause for celebration!
 It’s been 44 years since Harold Bode built my first frequency shifter for bird song, and it’s high time I got this idea out of my system and into the world, on a much larger scale than before.
-At the ripe age of 73, I am ready to hand this idea over to others who will hopefully devise even better ways to bring bird songs back to those who suffer from high frequency hearing loss.
+At the ripe age of 74, I am ready to hand this idea over to others who will hopefully devise even better ways to bring bird songs back to those who suffer from high frequency hearing loss.